Writing a Book Outline: 5 Essential Sections That Build a Solid Story

 What about unsatisfying ways to end the story?

 It’s worth repeating that a satisfying ending is an ending that makes sense.
-Let’s consider if this story ended the following way:
+Let’s consider if this story ended in one of the following ways:

 - The hero appears to be well on their way to triumph, when suddenly their love interest dies at the last moment.
 What is the purpose of this story, then?
 Readers don’t appreciate being led on and then left hanging for no reason.